tobibechtold/tobis-blog.com/README.md

 Just clone this repository and start your own Project powered by Webpack and React.

 To start the webpack-dev-server just execute `npm start`

+To view the sample application just browse to http://localhost:8080/webpack-dev-server/